WPNET/wp-push-pull/README.md

  Options:
- --db-only                           Do not push files, only the database --files-only                        Do not push the database, only the files --no-db-import                      Do not import the database on the destination --no-search-replace, --no-rewrite   Do not run 'wp search-replace' on the destination --tidy-up                           Delete database dump files in SOURCE and DESTINATION -h, --help                          Show this help message -v, --verbose                       Be verbose
+ --db-only                           Do not push files, only the database --files-only                        Do not push the database, only the files --no-db-import                      Do not run 'wp db import' --no-search-replace, --no-rewrite   Do not run 'wp search-replace' --tidy-up                           Delete database dump files in LOCAL and REMOTE -h, --help                          Show this help message -v, --verbose                       Be verbose
 ```